-Johnny Reb Trail is a 4.2 mile heavily trafficked loop trail located near Gettysburg, PA that offers scenic views.
+Johnny Reb Trail is a 4.2 mile heavily trafficked loop trail located near Gettysburg, Pennsylvania that offers scenic views.
 The trail is good for all skill levels and primarily used for hiking, walking, and trail running.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash